Flashing SYNC Indication on Livewire Devices

 This document specifically discusses xNode and Legacy Axia and VX nodes, but can be applied to any Livewire device.

 When this indicator is solid, the internal timing circuitry is locked in with the network clock.
-When this indicator is flashing, it means it's making adjustments to its internal timing circuits in attempts to match up clocking.
+When this indicator is flashing, it means it's making adjustments to its internal timing circuits in attempt to match up clocking.

 It's normal for a node or any other Livewire device to have flashing sync indications when they first appear on the network or upon booting up.
 It's also normal to see this on several devices when the clock source has changed.